Single-grasp deformable object discrimination: the effect of gripper morphology, sensing modalities, and action parameters: Related work

-Sometimes, humans rely on only brief haptic exposures, what Klatzky and Lederman called a \textit{haptic glance} \cite{klatzky1995identifying}.
-In robotics, an analogue of such a haptic glance may be a single grasp \cite{spiers2016single}.
-The action parameters of such a grasp---its speed and maximum force---are rarely studied.
-Often, open loop control with a given velocity is applied until a stopping condition, which can be a force threshold or that the position has reached a steady state.
-Similarly to the concepts of stiffness and elasticity in physics, compression is the independent variable and the resistance to deformation/force/pressure the dependent variable.
-The maximum force threshold should be set correctly in order to induce sufficient compression while at the same time not damaging the object (compressing beyond the elastic limit)---investigated in \cite{wang2022tactual}.
-However, some works take the opposite approach maintaining a constant force and measuring deformation \cite{xu2013tactile}.
-Different compression velocities were tested in \cite{wang2022tactual}.
-Bhattacharjee et al.~\cite{bhattacharjee2018inferring}, using skin on a robot forearm, studied the effect of velocity and stiffness of the manipulator as a control parameter on classification of the objects the arm collided with.
+\textbf{Exploratory actions.} Leaving sequences of exploratory actions aside (see \cite{kirby2022comparing} for recent work comparing such sequences with a single grasp), the action parameters of a single compression action---its speed and maximum force---are rarely studied.
+Often, open loop control with a given velocity is applied until a stopping condition (e.g., force threshold or steady state position).
+The maximum force threshold should be set correctly in order to induce sufficient compression while at the same time not damaging the object (compressing beyond the elastic limit)~\cite{wang2022tactual}.
+Xu et al.~\cite{xu2013tactile} used a different approach, maintaining a constant force and measuring deformation.
+In this work, we study the effects of different compression speeds and finger configurations for multi-finger hands and parallel jaw grippers.